biosustain/autoprot/README.rst

     git clone git@github.com:biosustain/autoprot.git

-Due to the many available options, the autoprot pipeline depends on a number of different software and packages.
+Due to the many available options, the *autoprot* pipeline depends on a number of different software and packages.
 A list of all dependecies and their corresponding, tested version is provided below.
-The ``autoprot.ps1`` script and multiple other scripts or executables have to be added to the PATH variable for the autoprot pipeline to work properly.
+The ``autoprot.ps1`` script and multiple other scripts or executables have to be added to the PATH variable for the *autoprot* pipeline to work properly.
 While file paths can be added to the PATH variable through the `command line <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.2>`_, on Windows one can also add to the PATH variable through the `graphical user interface <https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0>`_ (GUI).

-To test if the autoprot pipeline is set up properly, the files in ``Examples\Input`` can be used in combination with raw MS files (LINK) for a test run with the following command:
+To test if the *autoprot* pipeline is set up properly, the files in ``Examples\Input`` can be used in combination with `raw MS files <https://www.ebi.ac.uk/pride/archive/projects/PXD043377>` of the standard-free DIA analysis (place the 9 .raw files in the ``Examples\Input`` folder first) for a test run with the following command:

 ::

-    autoprot.ps1 -mode "directDIA" -approach "free" -InputDir "$PSScriptRoot\..\Examples\Input" -ExpName "test_run" -fasta "$PSScriptRoot\..\Examples\Input\" -totalProt "$PSScriptRoot\..\Examples\Input\" -BGSfasta "$PSScriptRoot\..\Examples\Input\"
+    autoprot.ps1 -osDIA -mode "directDIA" -approach "free" -InputDir "$PSScriptRoot\..\Examples\Input" -ExpName "test_run" -fasta "$PSScriptRoot\..\Examples\Input\" -totalProt "$PSScriptRoot\..\Examples\Input\"

-The output files should be verified with the files in ``Examples\Output``.
+The output files can be verified with the files in ``Examples\Output``.

 Dependencies
 ^^^^^^^^^^^^